eclab/grains/para/README.md

-# Para-M
+# Para

-Para-M is a MIDI-driven 3-voice Paraphonic synthesizer with a mixed square/saw/triangle and sine waves.
+Para is a MIDI-driven 3-voice Paraphonic synthesizer with a mixed square/saw/triangle and sine waves.
-Para-M is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.
+Para is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.

-Para-M can select between square and sine, saw and sine, or triangle and sine.
+Para can select between square and sine, saw and sine, or triangle and sine.
 You select which one you want in the code.
 The default is saw and sine.

 SET GRAINS TO MOZZI MODE.
 Sorry, no Grains mode.